flipmotion/db/README.md

 ## Animation aproach
 The current component contract is: every component recieves an `animationStage` prop, which is an invariant of ['entering', 'entered', 'exiting', 'exited', 'unmounted']

+## Linting
+The project uses prettier (default settings) and ESLint (thanks to Create React App, also no manual  settings).

+## Branches
+The main development happens in `dev` branch, with which `master` is syncronized time to time.
+Please check out `dev` to see the latest work, `master` branch can be outdated!